 #4.
 The Delaware Building

-The Delaware Building might be the most heavily-used of the oldest buildings in the Chicago Loop.
-Completed in 1872, during the frenzied reconstruction of the Loop, this building is a spectacular time capsule.
-For anyone who has been on our Loop Interior Architecture Walking Tour, the Delaware was once a neighbor to the now-demolished McCarthy Building on Block 37.
+Completed in 1872, during the frenzied reconstruction of the Loop, the Delaware Building is a spectacular time capsule.
+For anyone who came on our old Loop Interior Architecture Walking Tour, the Delaware was once a neighbor to the now-demolished McCarthy Building on Block 37.

-Construction material sets the Delaware’s architecture apart from the other Italianate post-fire buildings written about here.
-The pre-cast concrete facade sets it apart from contemporaries.
+Stylistically, the Delaware is similar to the other Italianate post-fire buildings written about here.
+It’s building materials were quite unique for the time though.
+The facade of arched windows was built with concrete.
 That’s one of the most common materials in construction today, but was ahead of its time in 1872.

 The Delaware Building sits on prime real estate at Randolph and Dearborn.
 It’s in the midst of the Loop Theater District and is kiddy-corner from Daley Plaza.
 You may recognize it as the old-looking building with a bustling McDonald’s.
 As of 2019, the old owners were foreclosed upon, so the Delaware may be getting a facelift very soon.

 Many other 1800’s buildings dot downtown.
 These four stand out as easily located and notable landmarks.
-You can use them as a starting point on your own quest for the oldest buildings in the Loop.
+You can use them as a starting point on your own quest for the oldest buildings in the Loop or give us a call for a custom tour or more original Chicago content.

 -Alex Bean, Office Manager and Tour Guide